jmesnil/hornetq-stomp/README.md

      hello, hornetq!
      ^@

+To make things more interesting, you can now kill the server and restart it.
+The message is persisted and will be consumed after the server is restarted.

+We open a new Stomp client and connect to the server:

+     $ telnet localhost 61613

+     CONNECT
+     login:
+     passcode:

+     ^@

-And we subscribe to this destination:
+And we subscribe to the destination:

      SUBSCRIBE
      destination: /queue/a